RetroPie/RetroPie-Docs/docs/Runcommand.md

 **"Manage packages" >> "Manage experimental packages" >> "launchingimages" >> "Install from binary"**

 After installing you can use the tool going to RetroPie-Setup main menu and choose **Configuration / tools >> launchingimages** and then follow the instructions on screen.

-[Here is a nice video tutorial about this tool](https://www.youtube.com/watch?v=3wc4daHBLNE).
+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/3wc4daHBLNE" title="How To Enable Launching images RetroPie" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; allowfullscreen"></iframe>

 The launching images can also be used in a per game basis.
 The image must be placed at `$HOME/RetroPie/roms/SYSTEM_NAME/images/` and named as `RomName-launching.png` (or `.jpg`), where `RomName` must be the exact name of the ROM minus the trailing extension.